LSU gives Mike VII update; mascot will no longer attend home games

 David Baker, LSU’s attending veterinarian, continues to search for a young male tiger to take up the mantle of LSU mascot.

-Renovations on the current habitat are set to begin in April with a planned completion date of August 2017.
+Renovations on the current habitat, paid for by the Tiger Athletic Foundation, are set to begin in April with a planned completion date of August 2017.
 The university plans to move Mike VII into the habitat in August to join the incoming freshman class.

 LSU has also announced the live mascot will no longer enter Tiger Stadium during home games.
 He will instead remain in his habitat seven days a week.